TCGTalk Logo

 What You Should Actually Do

 Buy the single.
-At USD $1,419 (~SGD $1,816), it sounds expensive — but opening packs to find it costs far more.
-The expected cost to pull any SIR is ~45 packs ($753 at market).
-To hit Umbreon ex specifically — 1 of 32 SIRs — you would need approximately 1,440 packs on average, at a market cost of roughly $24,000.
-Use the tcgTalk price comparison to find the best current Singapore price for the single.
+At $1,585.00 it looks expensive — but opening packs to find it is far more expensive.
+The expected cost to pull any SIR is ~45 packs (~$1040 at market prices).
+For Umbreon ex specifically — 1 of 32 SIRs — you would need roughly 1,440 packs on average.
+Use the tcgTalk price comparison to find the best Singapore price for the single.

 If you already hold sealed product

-Prismatic Evolutions sealed product remains elevated above EV.
-The ETB at $159 market is 2.52× break-even — significant premium.
-If you hold sealed ETBs bought at retail (~$46), you are sitting on roughly 3.5× paper return.
-The sealed premium tends to compress over 12–24 months as print runs reach the market.
-Whether to hold or sell depends on your view of how long the premium persists.
+Prismatic Evolutions sealed remains well above EV.
+The ETB at $162.5 market is ~2.5× break-even — a significant premium.
+If you hold an ETB bought at retail (~$45.72), you have a paper return of roughly 3.6×.
+Sealed premiums typically compress over 12–24 months as additional print runs reach the market.

 tcgTalk Price Comparison